USEPA/supply-chain-factors/README.md

 # Supply Chain GHG Emission Factors

-Code to produce the [Supply Chain GHG Emission Factors](https://cfpub.epa.gov/si/si_public_record_Report.cfm?dirEntryId=349324).
+Code to produce the most recent version of the [Supply Chain GHG Emission Factors](https://cfpub.epa.gov/si/si_public_record_Report.cfm?dirEntryId=349324).
+Code to produce older versions can be found in [releases](/releases), where the release version number corresponds with Supply Chain GHG Emission Factors dataset version.

 ## Software and Hardware Requirements